-Our DSL and DDSL(s) will undertake multi-agency safeguarding training in addition to the whole school training.
+Our DSL and DDSL[s] will undertake multi-agency safeguarding training in addition to the whole school training.
 Once this training is completed they have a duty to update their training by attending safeguarding briefings and training every year with a full update every two years.

 It will support both the DSL and DDSL to be able to better undertake their role and support the school in ensuring our safeguarding arrangements are robust and achieving better outcomes for the pupils in our school.

 Our Governing Body will have access to basic safeguarding training within the school.
 We will recommend and encourage them to undertake training specifically on the safeguarding responsibilities of the governing body in line with Part 2 of KCSIE, in particular the role of the Safeguarding Governor.
-In addition to this training the safeguarding governor may wish to access multi-agency safeguarding training at least every two years.

 At least one member of our recruitment panel will have undertaken safer recruitment training.
 Best practice is that this is updated every 3 years to ensure that the school are keeping up with changes made to recruitment processes and changes in safeguarding requirements when recruiting staff.
+All those involved in Safer Recruitment must read KCSIE Part 3.